djipco/webmidi/README.md

 #### Bower Install

-To install via Bower, simply run the following command in the Terminal (Mac, Linux) or the Command Prompt (Windows) from the root of your project:
+To install via Bower, simply run the following command in the Terminal (Mac, Linux) or the Command Prompt (Windows) from the root of your project (make sure to correctly capitalize the "W" and the "M" in WebMidi):

     bower install WebMidi

-**Attention**: make sure to correctly capitalize the "W" and the "M" in WebMidi.
+Then, just add a `<script>` tag to your HTML page and make it point to:

+    bower_components/WebMidi/webmidi.min.js

 #### NPM Install

 If you prefer, you can install **WebMidi** with NPM.
-If you already have [Node.js](https://nodejs.org/) installed, you also have NPM installed.
-This means you can install the `webmidi` package by issuing the following command in the Terminal (Mac, Linux) or the Command Prompt (Windows):
+In order for this to work, you first need to create a `node_modules` folder in your project's root.
+Then, from the project's root, simply issue the following command in the Terminal (Mac, Linux) or the Command Prompt (Windows):

     npm install webmidi

-In order for NPM to install the library in the project's `node_modules` folder you should issue the command from inside the project's root directory.
-Also, you need to have a `package.json` file in that same location.
-The `package.json` file can be as simple as:

-    {
-      "name": "myproject",
-      "version": "1.0.0"
-    }

-Be aware that you will need to manually link the `webmidi.min.js` through a `<script>` tag file or use an automation tool like Browserify.
-You will not be able to use Node's `require()` function.
+Finally, just add a `<script>` tag to your HTML page and make it point to:

+    node_modules/webmidi/webmidi.min.js

 ## Quick Start